Friday, July 29, 2011

 Gambling, even when frictional costs are ignored, is no better than a zero-sum game.

-Speculation isn't, at least in aggregate, much the same.
+Speculation is, at least in aggregate, much the same.

 Investment need not be.